jscas/jscas-server/docs/Configuration.md

 to services via the CAS protocol version 2 endpoints.
 This parameter is a boolean that defaults to `false`.

+<a id="saml11Banner9Hack"></a>
+### `saml11Banner9Hack`

+This parameter toggles inclusion of a `UDC_IDENTIFIER` attribute in `/samlValidate` responses.
+This is to enable compliance with the SIS product Banner 9.
+The value of the attribute will be set to the same value as the regular CAS `user` property, i.e. the "username".

+This parameter is a boolean that defaults to `false`.

+Note: the value of `UDC_IDENTFIER` gets mapped to a value in Banner's `general.gobumap` table.

 <a id="plugins"></a>
 ### `plugins`